iAziz786/iAziz786.com/content/blog/keep-working-on-wrong-ideas/index.md

 ## Thik about the antidote

 Who are you doing all this for?
-At least let it be for **yourself**.
+At least let it be for yourself.

 People might not use what you build.
-**Antidote**: Build for yourself.
+Build for yourself.

 My writing might suck, and people might not read it.
-**Antidote**: Write for yourself.
+Write for yourself.

-If judgment is your problem, then **building for yourself** is the solution.
+If judgment is your problem, then building for _yourself_ is the solution.